Evolutionary-Intelligence/D-LM-MA/README.md

 ## How-to-Run On Modern Cluster Computing

-### Configurations of Python Programming Environment
+### Configurations of the Python Programming Environment

 It is suggested to use [conda](https://docs.conda.io/projects/conda/en/latest/index.html) to create the virtual environment for [Python](https://www.python.org/).